jonchun/jonchun.github.io/docs/posts/2025-02-17_the-art-of-asking-for-help.md

 ## Do Your Homework

-The most effective way to ask for assistance is to first make an effort to help yourself.
-Before seeking guidance, take a moment to assess the situation and explore possible solutions on your own.
+The most effective way to to get help is to first make an effort to help yourself.
+Before asking for help, take a moment to explore possible solutions on your own.

 Imagine you're riding in a car with a friend who is driving.
 They have a navigation app open, clearly displaying the route, yet they keep turning to you every 15 seconds to ask where they should go next.
 The information they need is already available to them... they just aren’t using it.